-In 1585 he was appointed as a court painter by Rudolf II, Holy Roman Emperor, who brought him to the imperial court in Prague.
-At the imperial court, Hoffmann advised Rudolph on the development of his art collection and acquired for him works by Dürer to his famous Kunstkammer.
-But Hans Hoffmann, besides copying perfectly Durer, was also a talented artist who created his own masterpieces.
+In 1585, he was appointed as a court painter by Rudolf II, Holy Roman Emperor, who brought him to the imperial court in Prague.
+At the court, Hoffmann advised the Emperor on the development of his art collection and acquired works for him by Dürer to his famous Kunstkammer.
+But Hans Hoffmann, besides perfectly copying Dürer, was also a talented artist who created his own masterpieces.
 Especially those presenting animals.
 We have collected some of them in this article:

-While Hoffmann was also active as a painter of portraits and religious subjects, he is best remembered for his highly finished drawings after nature.
-It’s very important because artists of that time rarely painted after nature.
+While Hoffmann was also active as a portraitist and painter of religious subjects, he is best remembered for his highly finished drawings after nature.
+It’s very important because artists of that time rarely painted from nature.